Pool Table Sizes Explained with Dimensions in ft and cm: Discover the Right Fit for Your Room

 Billiards & Pool Table Sizes

 The most commonly sold size billiard table is the 8'x4' configuration.
-This size is good for beginners and advanced, as it provides plenty of room to play and practice.
+This size is good for beginners and advanced players, as it provides plenty of room to play and practice.
 However, if you're a more experienced player looking for a larger playing surface, then consider a 9-foot pool table.

 7' Pool Table (Bar Size Table)